valery1707/hugo/content/blog/2015-05-21-making-sense-of-cloud-foundry-security-group-declaration.markdown

 ```

-If JSON allowed comments, commenting would result in a slightly more readable declaration file, although it won't stored in the Cloud Controller database and hence won't be available upon querying with `cf security-group <security-group-name>`.
+If JSON allowed comments, commenting would result in a slightly more readable declaration file, although it won't be stored in the Cloud Controller database and hence won't be available upon querying with `cf security-group <security-group-name>`.
 This is a moot point anyway, as JSON [explicitly](https://plus.google.com/+DouglasCrockfordEsq/posts/RK8qyGVaGSr) doesn't allow comments.
 There are workarounds that involve minifying the JSON input before parsing the configurations, but I don't think that is the right direction to head to.

 I have filed a [ticket](https://github.com/cloudfoundry/cloud_controller_ng/issues/382) against Cloud Controller to address this issue.
 It [doesn't look like a difficult](https://github.com/cloudfoundry/cloud_controller_ng/blob/cacb5563264208e920f4b7fecc7060f89b929fbb/lib/cloud_controller/rule_validator.rb#L6) feature to implement.
 Hopefully this is available in Cloud Controller soon.